The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

 NO-GO-ZONE or In Irons – Head to wind

-The no-go-zone is where the sail’s angle to the wind prevents them from generating lift.
-When sail’s cant generate lift, the boat stops, and the sails will start to flop around.
+The no-go-zone is where the sail’s angle to the wind prevents it from generating lift.
+When a sail can’t generate lift, the boat stops, and the sails will start to flop around.
 This zone is usually about 35 – 45 degrees from the eye of the wind in both directions.
 That means you always have an area of 70 – 90 degrees towards the direction of the wind that you can’t ‘sail.

 Sailing close hauled is sailing as close to the wind as your boat allows.